mschubert/clustermq/README.md

 *needs* `options(clustermq.scheduler="ssh", clustermq.ssh.host=<yourhost>)`

 > [!TIP]
-> You may need to [adjust the default templates](https://mschubert.github.io/clustermq/articles/userguide.html#configuration)
+> Follow the links above to configure your scheduler in case it is not working
-> for the scheduler interface to work properly
+> out of the box

 Usage
 -----